KovacsZs01/webServiceForDwh/README.md

 Hello!
 This code is for the web service component of my BSc Computer Science university thesis project.
-For the project I created a data warehouse in PostgreSQL from 3 separate data sets, integrated them into a star schema and then I created this Web Service component to display visualisations based on SQL queries using chart.js.
-The connection to the PostgreSQL server was provided by the pg library.
-The SQL queries run based on API requests sent from the frontend.
+For the project I integrated data from 3 separate data sets into a star schema and created a Data warehouse in PostgreSQL.
+Then I created this Web Service component to display chart.js visualisations based on SQL query results in a clear user interface.
+The PostgreSQL server is connected to the web service component with pg.
+The SQL queries are run based on API requests sent from the frontend so the visualisations react to changes made in the data warehouse.

-This project has been a huge learning opportunity for me and some improvements are coming soon!
+This project has been a huge learning opportunity for me.
+Improvements coming soon!
-React, node.js, TypeScript